What is a power shower? How they are different to other types of showers

 The shower pump will usually be sited within the shower unit, where it forces water through at a much higher pressure.
 (Although an alternative is to fit a shower pump – but a power shower provides an all-in-one unit.)

 They are commonly specified by people who are after shower room ideas but who live in homes with a cold water tank in the loft that supplies water to a hot water tank, usually located in the airing cupboard.
-This is because these types of plumbing systems (gravity-fed) often suffer from low water pressure.

-Can I Have a Power Shower?
+Can I have a power shower?

 Before rushing out and buying a power shower, you will need to ascertain that your bathroom design and, more importantly, your plumbing system will be compatible with one.